Computers, Materials & Continua DOI:10.32604/cmc.2021.011986 | |

 1. The Laplace transform is a better tool to handle the fractal-fractional models.

-3. The variations for different values of images and images in velocity have been plotted.
+3. The variations for different values of and in velocity have been plotted.
 It is important here to mention that we have separate lines for one value of time.
 This effect shows the memory effect in the fluid, which cannot be demonstrated from the integer-order model.

 Funding Statement: This work was funded by Yayasan Universiti Teknologi PETRONAS (Y.U.T.P.), Cost Center 015LC0-278.